Beaverton Valley Times

 The Beaverton Valley Times, also known as the Valley Times, is a weekly newspaper covering the city of Beaverton, Oregon, United States, and adjacent unincorporated areas in the northern part of the Tualatin Valley.
-Owned since 2000 by the Pamplin Media Group, the paper was established in 1921.
+Owned since 2024 by the Carpenter Media Group, the paper was established in 1921.
 Currently based in neighboring Portland, the Valley Times is printed each Thursday.

 History

 What is today the Beaverton Valley Times was established in 1951 as The Valley News, with the consolidation of four local newspapers, the Aloha News, Beaverton Enterprise, Multnomah Press, and Tigard Sentinel.
 However, the paper's owners have long used 1921 as the date of foundation, based on that being the year in which the owner of the four papers, H. H. Jeffries, acquired the Multnomah Press.
 Jeffries launched the Sentinel in 1924 and the Aloha News and Beaverton Enterprise in 1927.
 He later sold the group of four papers to Stan Netherton.
 Meanwhile, another newspaper being published separately in the area was the Beaverton Review, which was launched in 1922, but ceased publication in 1941.

 The four jointly owned newspapers were consolidated into a single paper, The Valley News, after Netherton sold them to Ivan Smith and H.D. and Dan Powell, in early 1951.
 Not long afterward, in late 1951, the Valley News was sold to Hugh McGilvra and Elbert Hawkins, with George Hoyt joining them later as co-owner.
 In 1951, the paper had fewer than 2,000 paid subscribers and averaged 12–16 pages per issue.

 On September 6, 1962, The Valley News was renamed The Valley Times (OCLC number 30759134).
 By that time, the Tigard Times, which had begun publication in February 1957 (as a weekly, subscription paper), and the Washington County News-Times of Forest Grove were affiliated or jointly owned, and the renaming of the Valley News as the Times was intended to publicize that relationship.
 The publishing company's name at that time was Valley Publishing, Inc. Circulation surpassed 10,000 in 1967.

 Publisher Hugh Edward McGilvra sold the newspaper in 1981 to the owners of Eugene's Register-Guard.
 In January 1989, "Beaverton" was added to the paper's name, making it The Beaverton Valley Times.
 In 1989, the paper's circulation was in excess of 8,000.